-e) Assigning probabilities to kinds of events based on frequencies in reference classes of cases (one kind of statistical reasoning) is notoriously nonmonotonic.
+- e) Assigning probabilities to kinds of events based on frequencies in reference classes of cases (one kind of statistical reasoning) is notoriously nonmonotonic.
 Adding an additional premise that further restricts the reference class can result in Sobel-sequence type valence flipping of implications, as in barn-façade cases (of the sort I discuss in "Insights and Blindspots of Reliabilism," Chapter Three of Articulating Reasons).
 Crucial forms of probabilistic reasoning are for this reason not monotonic-even though at the limit, when all probabilities are either 1 or 0, the monotonic probability calculus becomes monotonic classical logic.

-- f) I think that the nonmonotonicity of reason relations is a manifestation of the practical need for reasons to be finitely statable, in a world where, for any possible state of affairs and any implication there are auxiliary hypotheses that would make that state of affairs relevant to the goodness of the implication.
+I think probability assignments throw away the intricate algebraic structure of locally nonmonotonic and nontransitive reason relations. - f) I think that the nonmonotonicity of reason relations is a manifestation of the practical need for reasons to be finitely statable, in a world where, for any possible state of affairs and any implication there are auxiliary hypotheses that would make that state of affairs relevant to the goodness of the implication.
 (Jerry Fodor thinks a phenomenon like this is the source of the "epistemological frame problem" in cognitive science.)
 Could the world be such that this issue would not arise for-and force the nonmonotonicity of the reason relations of-any sufficiently expressively powerful vocabulary?
 I doubt it, but I don't know how to fill in an argument to that effect. - g) Presuppositions of the monotonicity (and, more generally, full closure-structurality) of reason relations are very common in philosophical reasoning.
 This is so even though some classical arguments are actually arguments against monotonicity.
-For instance, skeptical arguments traidtionally proceed by offering a single hypothesis that is claimed to defeat all implications of a certain kind (from the contents of our thoughts to the existence of the external world, or of other minds)-evil demons, brains in vats, and so on. - h) Realizing that reasons are not in general monotonic makes people want nonmonotonic logics.
+For instance, skeptical arguments traidtionally proceed by offering a single hypothesis that is claimed to defeat all implications of a certain kind (from the contents of our thoughts to the existence of the external world, or of other minds)-evil demons, brains in vats, and so on.

+h) Realizing that reasons are not in general monotonic makes people want nonmonotonic logics.